At a Glance

 Kre-Alkalyn Powder vs Creatine Monohydrate: Solubility

-For athletes mixing their creatine into pre-workout stacks or intra-workout drinks, kre-alkalyn powder vs creatine monohydrate gives buffered creatine a genuine convenience edge.
-For those taking it in a glass of water immediately before or after training, it is a minor consideration.
+For those taking creatine as part of a pre-workout supplement or an intra-workout drink, kre-alkalyn powder vs creatine monohydrate makes kre-alkalyn more convenient.
+For those mixing it up in a glass of water before and after their workout, it is less important.

 Who Should Choose Which?